Behavior of random walk on discrete point processes: Transience and Recurrence

-Indeed, the probability that the edge e was part of an edge of length $k$ in the original graph, needs to be multiplied by $k$, since it can be in any part of the edge.
-From assumption \eqref{Cauchy_tail_ass} it follows that $c(e)$ has a Cauchy tail.
-In $\Pi_n$ there are $2n+4$ edges in the first level and $2n+4$ in the second level, all of them with the same distribution (and by \eqref{Cauchy_tail_ass} a Cauchy tail), though they may be dependent.
+From \eqref{eq:c(e)_dist} and the assumption of Theorem \ref{tran_recu2}, i.e.~\eqref{Cauchy_tail_ass}, it follows that $c(e)$ has a Cauchy tail.
+Note that $\Pi_n$ contains $4n+2$ edges at each level, i.e., in each of the sets $\{E^i(\om)\}_{i=1,2}$, all of them with the same distribution (by \eqref{Cauchy_tail_ass} with a Cauchy tail), though they may be dependent.
 By Lemma \ref{Cauchy_tail_lemma}, for every $\ep>0$ there exist $K>0$ and $N\in\BN$ such that for every $n>N$, we have